Good things have been happening since the book was published in November 2014.

 An interview ran at Examiner.com.

-On a lecture swing in the South, Hugh talked to a great crowd at the Edmonston-Alston House in Charleston; to a welcoming full house at the Green-Meldrim House in Savannah; and to the C-SPAN cameras (and others) at the Carter Presidential Museum and Library in Atlanta.
-Other events in the new year will include stops at South Union, Kentucky; the Union League Club in Philadelphia; Chatham and Albany, New York; at the Harriet Beecher Stowe House in Hartford; and other states and cities.
+On a lecture swing in the South, I talked to a great crowd at the Edmonston-Alston House in Charleston; to a welcoming full house at the Green-Meldrim House in Savannah; and to the C-SPAN cameras (and others) at the Carter Presidential Museum and Library in Atlanta.
+Other events in the new year will include stops at South Union, Kentucky; the Union League Club in Philadelphia; Albany, New York; at the Harriet Beecher Stowe House in Hartford; and other states and cities.
 Stay tuned for details.

 Earlier, we received some enthusiastic words from Civil War Experts: